chrisgrieser/nvim-chainsaw/README.md

 require("chainsaw").messageLog()

 -- 1st call: start measuring the time
--- 2nd call: logs the time duration since require("chainsaw").timeLog()
+-- 2nd call: log the time duration since the 1st statement require("chainsaw").timeLog()

 -- debug statements like `debugger` in javascript or `breakpoint()` in python